 Lynching in Texas

 This website represents an ongoing effort to document the recorded lynchings that occurred in Texas between 1882 and 1942.
-At present, our database includes more than 500 lynchings that were cataloged by the Chicago Tribune (1882-1888) and the National Association for the Advancement of Colored People (1889-1942).
-We are fact-checking and posting these lynchings as quickly as we can and aim to have the first round of the project complete by August 1, 2018.
-We will then seek contributions from authors who would like to write on one or more of the lynchings in Texas.
+At present, our database includes more than 600 lynchings that were cataloged by the Chicago Tribune, Tuskegee Institute, and the National Association for the Advancement of Colored People.

 Definition of Lynching

 In December 1940, officials from the National Association for the Advancement of Colored People (NAACP) and the Association of Southern Women for the Prevention of Lynching (ASWPL) met at Tuskegee Institute to discuss lynching.
 Together, they established the following definition of the crime.